 And that's it!

-If you have any questions about Campaign Builder (Beta) - please don't hesitate to reach out to us at email@example.com.
+If you have any questions about Campaign Builder (Beta) - please don't hesitate to reach out to our Support team via this page.
 For more articles related to sending SMS via the MessageBird Dashboard, check out the Help Center.